-WPD is and has trialled various DSR solutions to help manage peak network loading.
+Following successful innovation trials, WPD is actively using DSR solutions to help manage peak network loading as part of our network management portfolio.
 The FALCON project demonstrated the ability to contract with commercial and industrial DSR to manage peak demand periods in the Milton Keynes area.
-The Entire project is following up this work with a focus on commercial revenue stacking to make such services more economically viable.

-The SYNC project highlighted that DSR can also be used to turn-up demand.
-This can help with generation dominated networks.
-However the geographic co-location of generation and flexible demand limits the roll out of such solutions.
+The Entire project followed up this work with a focus on commercial revenue stacking to make such services more economically viable.
+The SYNC project highlighted that DSR can also be used to turn-up demand, which can help with generation dominated networks.
+WPD has taken the learnings from these projects and used them to inform its Flexible Power offering, which is the customer facing brand to commercially contract with flexibility providers.
+During 2018 WPD has awarded DSR contracts totalling 28MW.